marcocsv89/academi-kickstart/content/project/internal-project/Tcontroller/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
 This is a DIY experiment, the idea behind this project is the temperature monitoring for a BBQ.
-The system is based on a thermocouple IC which sends the thermocouple data to a STM32L4 Microcontroller, the microntroller then transmits the data out  to a Blueotooth HC06 Module.
+The system is based on a thermocouple IC which sends the thermocouple data to a STM32L4 Microcontroller, the MCU then transmits the data to a Blueotooth HC06 Module.
 The board can be powered from the 5V Usb connector or from a lithium battery.
 The board includes  battery charger & fuel gauge circuits.
 A small Oled 128 x 64 is present on the PCB for a visual indication of the temperature.

 I've used Altium Designer for the board design and STMCubeIDE for the firmware develpment.